masterTrooperMx/NodeJS/README.md

 - 👋 Hi, I’m @masterTrooperMx
-- 👀 I’m interested in C/C++, JavaScript, Perl, Python
+- 👀 I’m interested in C/C++, JavaScript, R, Perl, Python
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on JavaScrit and Perl projects
 - 📫 How to reach me, emailme to mastertrooper@gmail.com